 - Fresh (or thoroughly dried) horsetail herb

-Straining: Line your strainer with two layers of muslin or cheesecloth and place it over your measuring cup.
+- Step 5 To strain, line your strainer with two layers of muslin or cheesecloth and place it over your measuring cup.
 Pour your tincture into the strainer and allow to filter into the cup below.
-Press gently on the herb to extract more tincture; you can twist and tighten the muslin or cheesecloth to “press” the remainder through.
+Press gently on the herb to extract more tincture.
+You can twist and tighten the muslin or cheesecloth to “press” the remainder through.

 I take a dropper full 3-4 times per day for no more than a month at a time.
 What you do will depend on your knowledge as to whether or not horsetail is advisable for you in the first place, next on your tolerance.